The Creative Process

 Inspiring Students – Encouraging Reading - Connecting through Stories

 The Creative Process exhibition is traveling to universities and museums.
-The Creative Process exhibition consists of interviews with over 100 esteemed writers, including Joyce Carol Oates, Hilary Mantel, Tobias Wolff, Richard Ford, Junot Díaz, Marie Darrieussecq, Michel Faber, Neil Gaiman, T.C.
+The Creative Process exhibition consists of interviews with over 100 esteemed writers, including Joyce Carol Oates, Hilary Mantel, Neil Gaiman, Viet Thanh Nguyen, Tobias Wolff, Richard Ford, Junot Díaz, Marie Darrieussecq, Michel Faber, T.C.
 Boyle, Jay McInerney, George Saunders, Geoff Dyer, Dave Eggers, Etgar Keret, Douglas Kennedy, Sam Lipsyte, and Yiyun Li, among others.
 Artist and interviewer: Mia Funk.

 STORYBOARD FOR SHORT VIDEOS